-Benchill - The centre continues to offer remote service provision at this time.
-The Caretaking team went back on Monday 22nd June to deep clean and set up the floor and wall markings for the social distancing measures for visitors and set up sanitisation stations at various points throughout the building.
+Benchill - The centre continues to offer remote service provision and is now set up the floor and wall markings for the social distancing measures for visitors and set up sanitisation stations at various points throughout the building.

-Lifestyle Centre - A digital menu of online services has been provided for the community to continue engagement with customers during the lockdown.
-The Styles Café has produced essential hot cooked meals for the community and 25 identified vulnerable adults.
-The Caretaking team returned to work on the 15th June to support the decluttering and removal of furniture and wall coverings to support the quick turnaround of refurbishment works.
-Volunteers have also been supporting the distribution of food to the community which will cease at end of July 2020.
+Lifestyle Centre - The Lifestyle Centre was honoured to become one of the first Vaccination Centres in Manchester.
+They have continued to provide a digital menu of online services for the community to continue engagement with customers throughout the lockdown.
+The Styles Café produced essential hot cooked meals for the local community and 25 identified vulnerable adults and volunteers alongside Wythenshawe Works supported the distribution of food to the local community.

 WCHG's employment service has linked with the financial inclusion and tenancy teams throughout the lockdown to help support tenants who have been impacted by the economic impact of Covid19.

-During the lockdown the team took part in Manchester City Council ASK campaign, engaging in “Protective Youth Work” across Wythenshawe.
-Where in groups of 3, they carried out street-based work with the aim of supporting young people in crisis, providing key information and signposting them, whilst also encouraging social distancing and the recommended quarantine measures.
+They have taken part in Manchester City Council ASK campaign, engaging in “Protective Youth Work” across Wythenshawe.
+Where in groups of 3, carrying out street-based work with the aim of supporting young people in crisis, providing key information and signposting them, whilst also encouraging social distancing and the recommended quarantine measures.

 Since March 2020 they have delivered over 200 Hours of “Protective Youth Work” and engaged with 170 young people.
 They have also collected information on how the current situation is impacting young people in the area and what worries they may have about their future, which will help inform WCHG programmes going forward.